assa1605/ca-a11y-lt/README.md

 # Rive Animation and Accessibility

-This project demonstrates interactive UI components using Rive animations with accessibility considerations.
+This presentation covers interactive UI components using Rive animations with accessibility considerations.

 ## Tech Stack